amadeus/DynamicTextarea-Mootools-Class/README.md

 It is recommended that you surround the textarea with a display:block type container to ensure ux integrity.

-Constructor
+Constructor:

 	new DynamicTextarea(el,options);

-	//el: A dom node or id string
+el: A dom node or id string
-	//options: an object containing key:value pairs for configuring the class.
+options: an object containing key:value pairs for configuring the class.
 Check the source for more details on available options

 In Context:

 	var input = new DynamicTextarea($('myInput'),{
 		min_rows:2,
 		max_length:1000